craftercms/docs/source/site-administrators/engine/engine-project-configuration.rst

    Main XML configuration for the project, this file will always be loaded by Crafter Engine.
-This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio dashboard to ``Project Tools`` > ``Configuration``, and finally picking up the ``Engine Project Configuration`` option from the dropdown.
+This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio dashboard to ``Project Tools`` > ``Configuration``, and finally picking up the ``Engine Project Configuration`` option from the list.

 	 .. image:: /_static/images/site-admin/engine-site-config.jpg
 			 :alt: Engine Project Configuration